 Martha Swift and Lisa Thomas' Primrose Bakery has been delighting Londoners with its romantic, decadent cakes and bakes for nine years.
 This is the second Primrose Bakery book and it is packed with recipe inspiration for every kind of special occasion.
 From children's parties, to baby showers and Christmas gatherings, the book's themed sections give a range of ideas to suit every level of budget and skill, all with Lisa and Martha's trademark wit and imagination.

 Pastry-making can appear daunting.
 It has a reputation for being difficult - any Great British Bake Off fan only has to hear the words 'soggy bottom' to know why.
 French patissier and cookery teacher Richard Bertinet believes that, with the right instruction, even the least experienced of bakers can enjoy this aspect of baking, and turn out sucessful pastry dishes of all kinds.
 In his book - Pastry - he shares simple sweet and savoury recipes - as well as the all-important techniques to make pastry work a pleasure.

 This unabashedly nostalgic collection of British recipes is a baker's delight.
 All manner of retro treats, from Fig Rolls and Jammie Dodgers, to Treacle Tart and Chocolate Marble Cake, are given a modern update by renowned restaurateur and baker, Oliver Peyton.

 Nigella Lawson's modern baking bible has inspired an entire generation of domestic goddesses (and gods) since its publication in 2003.
-Now, along with all Nigella's other bestselling cookery books, it is to be re-published with a striking new cover design.
-The new edition is out in April, and is available to pre-order now.
+Now, along with all Nigella's other bestselling cookery books, it has been re-published with a striking new cover design.